 Media and the Internet

 Research has been done on the influence of political news on the development of political interest among adolescents.
-Although political interest can influence news media consumption, studies have shown the relation also works in the other direction: watching more political news on traditional media and on social media has a positive effect on political interest (Holt et al. 2013; Shehata and Amnå 2019).
+Although political interest can influence news media consumption, studies have shown the relationship also works in the other direction: watching more political news on traditional media and on social media has a positive effect on political interest (Holt et al. 2013; Shehata and Amnå 2019).

 Websites can also have a positive influence on people’s political interest.
 Lupia and Philpot (2005) find young adults can gain political interest by visiting informative websites under certain conditions.